shishir-joshi/emerge/README.md

-# Emerge 🌱
+# Emerge

-## What is Emerge?
+## What is this?

-**Emerge** is an intelligent text curation framework that discovers, extracts, and organizes semantically meaningful content from unstructured text.
+**Emerge** is an intelligent text curation framework that discovers, extracts, and organizes semantically meaningful content from unstructured text for training high-quality embedding models.

 Emerge utilizes fine grained clustering to identify emergent patterns in your text data, uses fine grained prediction to assign discovered as well as any user defined labels to the data, and assigns graded relevance to each point, for curating a high quality labelled dataset ready for fine-tuning embedding models on your data!

-> *The name "Emerge" refers to how meaningful patterns and themes naturally emerge from raw text through the emerge curation process.*

-## 🌟 Why Emerge Exists

-Training effective embedding models requires high-quality, semantically annotated datasets, but manually creating these is prohibitively expensive and time-consuming.
-Emerge solves this by:

-1. **Automating semantic chunking** - Identifying natural semantic boundaries in text
-2. **Discovering emergent themes** - Finding related concepts across your corpus
-3. **Creating structured relevance judgments** - Generating labeled datasets for model training
+Put simply, Emerge uses clustering and prediction over densly sampled text spans, relying on the power of HDBSCAN+UMAP and Pareto optimization over Cluster Quality metrics, to curate high quality, semantically rich datasets from your text data.

+Optionally one can provide custom labels or "Topics" to guide the curation process, which Emerge can incorporate in its Late Interaction curator to produce a labelled dataset in the similar, densly sampled, clustered and relevance scored format.

+## What it actually does

+1. **Chunks your text** - Splits text into overlapping spans of different lengths
+2. **Embeds the chunks** - Uses Jina embeddings to convert text chunks to vectors
+3. **Clusters similar chunks** - Groups chunks using UMAP + HDBSCAN clustering
+4. **Labels everything** - Assigns cluster IDs and generates cluster titles via OpenAI API
-4. **Preserving context** - Maintaining the relationship between chunks and their sources
+5. **Saves a dataset** - Outputs CSV with chunks and their cluster assignments

-The result is a semantically rich dataset that's perfect for training or fine-tuning embedding models that understand relevance at a deeper level.

-## 🚀 Key Features

-- **Pareto-optimal span prediction** - Identifies the most informative text spans using multi-objective optimization
-- **Context-aware clustering** - Groups semantically similar chunks while preserving their context
-- **Quality metrics** - Comprehensive measurement of content quality and cluster coherence
-- **Interactive visualization** - Explore and understand your content with intuitive highlighting
-- **Flexible processing pipeline** - Works with various embedding models and content types
+Useful if you want to automatically organize and label chunks of text for dataset creation.

-## 🧩 How It Works
+## How It Works

 ### The Curation Pipeline